ProjecticumDlerpDs/ad_transcriptomics_dge/README.md

 ___

 ## Packages and dependencies
-Prior to analysis the following packages need to be installed;
+Prior to analysis the following packages need to be installed, installation of packages is managed by ```renv```.

 | Package         | Version     |
 |-----------------|-------------|